web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 Usually this tag can be added manually by developers after carefully review the test results and implementations.

-A lint rule might be needed to prevent dangling "expected-fail-message", i.e. a subtest has expected-fail-message but FAIL or PRECONDITION_FAILED is not an expected result.

 ### Alternatives Considered

 Various alternatives have been considered, e.g. writing a new test to assert the